Overview

 A quick, easy way to find information in a patient's record

 These documents are system generated and consolidate the information in a person’s record.
-In an emergency department (ED) setting, they can help clinicians find information quickly.
+In an emergency department setting, they can help clinicians find information quickly.

 The view shows immunisation history including date, dose number, brand of administered vaccination and disease/indication.
 It also provides links to relevant source documents.